hcfp/Computing-Notes/Computing Notes.md

   - A is then a subset of B
   - A ⊆ B
   - or B ⊇ A
-- If A is a subset of B, but not equal to it, then A is a <b>proper subset</b> of B
+- If A is a subset of B, but not equal to it, then A is a **proper subset** of B
   - A ⊂ B

 ### Set operations